surajyadav-git/rancher-opa-neuvector-kubewarden-workshop/docs/Lab03-NeuVector-AdmissionController.md

 SUSE NeuVector is your Zero Trust Container Security Platform.

 In this lab exercise, we will create Admission Control Policy using NeuVector.
 Our intention is to prevent 'NGINX' image with high Severity Score to prevent running within our cluster.

+In this exercise we will be performing 3 tasks as below

+- Task 1 - Adding Container Registry to NeuVector Asset list
+- Task 2 - Creating NeuVector Admission Policy.
+- Task 3 - Validate NeuVector Admission Control Policy.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------